WSMV-TV: Sale to Gray Television

-WSMV-DT5

-WSMV-DT5 is the Circle-affiliated fifth digital subchannel of WSMV-TV, broadcasting in 16:9 widescreen standard definition on channel 4.5.

-In January 2020, WSMV signed on a fifth subchannel to carry the country music and lifestyle multicast network Circle, a joint venture of Gray Television and Opry Entertainment Group, becoming the network's flagship station with its purchase by Gray.
-As Circle also broadcasts the Grand Ole Opry live every Saturday, WSMV is a joint broadcaster of the program with former sister radio station WSM.

-WSMV-DT6

-WSMV-DT6 is the getTV-affiliated fifth digital subchannel of WSMV-TV, broadcasting in 16:9 widescreen standard definition on channel 4.6.

-The sixth subchannel for WSMV was launched in September 2022.
+In December 2023, the NBC Peacock was removed from WSMV's logo as part of a company-wide initiative within Gray to strip network marks from station logos.

 Programming

 Country music programming

 The WSM stations' close ties to Nashville's country music business has meant that the Knob Road facility and/or its personnel was, from time to time, used for the recording of network and syndicated programs featuring Nashville-based performers.
 This was especially the case during the 1960s and 1970s.
 Most if not all of these shows were packaged by Show Biz, Inc., headquartered in Nashville and a subsidiary of Holiday Inn.
 Show Biz, Inc. produced The Porter Wagoner Show, That Nashville Music, The Bill Anderson Show, Dolly! and several other programs seen throughout the United States, especially on stations in the South and rural Midwest.
 The company dissolved in the late 1970s when its president, Jane Grams, became vice president and general manager of WTVC-TV in Chattanooga, Tennessee.
 However, the Show Biz programs were seen on some stations well into the early 1980s.